-- Ensure it has been conducted in accordance with this CORIE guideline - Gain knowledge of any weaknesses that may impact the stability of the Australian financial markets and financial system - Track the remediation of any important weaknesses identified - Identify systemic weaknesses across the FIs - Determine whether further exercises would be appropriate in relation to the FI.
+- Ensure it has been conducted in accordance with this CORIE guide - Gain knowledge of any weaknesses that may impact the stability of the Australian financial markets and financial system - Track the remediation of any important weaknesses identified - Identify systemic weaknesses across the FIs - Determine whether further exercises would be appropriate in relation to the FI.

-4.2 Providers
+2.2 Providers

-Providers that wish to participate in the pilot program must meet specified minimum standards.
+Providers that wish to participate in the program should meet specified minimum standards.

-Providers with a significant presence in Australia are preferred due to ease of use when coordinating effort.
+Providers with a significant presence in Australia are preferred due to ease of use when co-ordinating effort.

-A Provider may participate in the pilot program as a Threat Intelligence Provider and/or a Red Team Provider.
+A Provider may participate in the program as a Threat Intelligence Provider and/or a Red Team Provider.

-4.3 Threat Intelligence Provider
+2.3 Threat Intelligence Provider